 What do they learn?

 We instead like to ask, “Whom do they get to know?”
 Over the course of their time in the Atria, from age 3 to 12, your child will grow to know deeply the love of the Good Shepherd, Jesus Christ, and how the Bible and our worship of God reveal this great love for them and all His creation.
 With learning that extends directly from our liturgy and scripture (beginning with Parables, Prophecies, and narratives, and expanding further into the Old Testament and more as they grow), your child will come to realize that God has always had a plan to bring all of us into His Kingdom, and that they too have a role in this great Plan.

 Sofia Cavaletti, a Hebrew and Scripture scholar, and Gianna Gobbi, an educator and collaborator with Maria Montessori, initiated this method of Catechesis in the 1950s.
 Often called a living work, the Catechesis, as it is known, is the product of the careful observation of children for over 60 years.

 Check out just a sample of the available videos at the bottom of this page.
-Please contact Mother Kelly for an orientation or questions.
+Please contact the office for an orientation or questions.

 Our St. Richard’s families with young children are connected via Remind and email.
 Click here to get a brief reminder each week about goings on.